Does Head Pose Correction Improve Biometric Facial Recognition?: Dataset

 \section{Dataset}

-As in~\cite{norman2023forensicfacialrecognition}, we make use of a single, real-world dataset, derived from the CASIA-WebFace dataset~\cite{yi2014learning}.
+As in~\cite{norman2023forensicfacialrecognition}, we use a single, real-world dataset derived from the CASIA-WebFace dataset~\cite{yi2014learning}.
 This dataset consists of 491,414 images from 10,575 identities.
-Each image is of various size, quality, pose, subject clothing, and environment.
-We were forced to impose some manual curation due to the initial quality of the dataset.
-This curation included: the removal of duplicate images, incorrectly labeled images and images which do not contain a human face.

-This dataset is significantly larger than the original dataset utilized in our previous research~\cite{norman2023forensicfacialrecognition, Norman_2024_CVPR}, which consisted of approximately 37,500 images from 7,500 identities.
+Images vary in size, quality, pose, subject clothing, and environment.
+We performed some manual curation due to the initial quality of the dataset.
+This curation included the removal of duplicate images, incorrectly labeled images, and images that do not contain a human face.
+This dataset is significantly larger than the original dataset utilized in our previous research~\cite{norman2023forensicfacialrecognition,Norman_2024_CVPR}, which consisted of approximately 37,500 images from 7,500 identities.